 A History of Jane

-Founded by the Tasmanian Council of Churches in 1950, Jane Franklin Hall was established as an all-female, non-denominational Christian College where all faiths and beliefs were welcomed.
+Founded by the Tasmanian Council of Churches in 1950 as a non-denominational Christian College for women studying at the University of Tasmania, Jane Franklin Hall was always somewhere where all faiths and beliefs are welcome and intellectual growth fostered.

 It took some months before the College was named Jane Franklin Hall after early suggestions failed to enthuse.
 The idea to name the College after Lady Jane Franklin (1791-1875), wife of Governor of Tasmania and famed Arctic Explorer Sir John Franklin (1786-1847), came from the 24-year-old Principal, Miss Thais Slatyer, who felt the name offered historic gravitas and a Tasmanian flavour.
 While now recognised to have been a complicated historical figure, Lady Jane was a prominent supporter of wider access to education for all classes of people, and so the name was considered an appropriate option given the College’s mission.

 The College’s own historic centre is the building now known as Barrett.
 Built as a residential property in the 1880s, this has been the heart of Jane Franklin Hall since opening in 1950.

 Subsequent additions to the campus reflect the College’s growth over following decades.
 Among the College’s historic treasures is the fishpond outside the office, which dates from the 1840s.
 It is the sole remaining element of the former Allport Lodge, which was demolished in 1968 to make room for Aldridge.
 Also significant is Webber, a stylish residence designed in 1908 by the architectural firm behind Hobart’s City Hall and Launceston Grammar.